nickhuber/website/content/blog/vpn-part-1.rst

 didn't really learn much other than a tiny bit about some Go.
 I probably should have written it in Python since it would have taken a day less probably.

+Some additional findings can be read about in `part 2`_ .

 .. _Github: https://github.com/nickhuber/pgVPN
+.. _part 2: /blog/less-worst-vpn